-7.6 Nutritional and Post-Harvest Value for Food Use
+8.6 Nutritional and Post-Harvest Value for Food Use

-7.6.1 Increasing protein content and quality
+8.6.1 Increasing protein content and quality

 The mean protein human consumption is 80 g/capita/day (100 g/capita/day in developed countries).
 Protein consumption has drastically increased with the increase in the standard of living.
 Some negative impacts are mainly associated with animal-derived protein, with reports that 12% of greenhouse gases (GHG) emissions and 30% of human-induced terrestrial biodiversity loss can be attributed to animal production (Henchion et al. 2017).
 Plant-based proteins are associated with lower levels of GHG emissions.
 Currently, vegetal sources of protein dominate protein supply globally (57%), with meat (18%), dairy (10%), fish and shellfish (6%) and other animal products (9%) making up the remainder (FAO 2010).
 However, consumption of animal proteins is dominant in developed countries (about two-times higher than that of vegetal proteins).
 In developing countries, the part of animal proteins tends to increase.
 As the demand for protein will grow due to the increase in the world's population, two scenarios are emerging: either protein consumption remains stable (by a decrease of protein consumption per capita) or it continues to increase.
-To avoid (or limit) the negative environmental effects of this consumption, in both cases, a dietary transition is necessary: the part of vegetal proteins tends to farmed proteins are stable.
+To avoid (or limit) the negative environmental effects of this consumption, in both cases, a dietary transition is necessary: the part of vegetal protein must be increased, while that of animal proteins decreases or, at least, remains stable.